INeedTogepi/SG-Game-Tags/README.md

 - Shows "Hidden" tag if the game is in your SG filter list.
 - Shows "Wishlist" tag if the game is in your Steam wishlist.
 - Shows "Linux" and "Mac" if the game supports multi platform.
+- Shows "Early Access" if the game is currently in early access state.
+- Shows "Owned" if the game exist in your Steam library.
+- Shows "Ignored" if you marked this game as not interested at Steam store page.
 - Tags are links :
   - "Trading Cards" tag will open steamcardexchange inventory.
   - "Achievements" tag will open steam achievements of the game.